Telerivet Developer

 Wait for response

-Prompts the user for input in the active USSD session and saves the response as a custom variable on the message.
+Prompts the user for input in the active USSD session, saves the response as a custom variable on the message, and triggers the associated response handler.

 Example